sqlballs/mSQLg2c/modules/05-ExtendingSQLServerToAzure.md

 In some cases you will want to leverage cloud services in your on-premises environment.
 This can be as little as inventoring your Instances, up to using a security platform that is always up to date, all the way to a completely managed Instance of SQL Server, residing not only in your on-premises data center, but even other cloud providers.

 <h3>Microsoft Defender, Microsoft SQL Defender, and Advanced Threat Protection</h3>
+Computing security, and in specific data security, is essential in any organization.
+However, keeping on top of methods and processes to secure computing and data security elements, along with keeping up with threats and mitigations is very difficult

 https://learn.microsoft.com/en-us/azure/defender-for-cloud/defender-for-sql-usage